 - Roasts a few ounces of coffee beans at a go

 The largest of the Kaldi home roasters measures 22.1 by 14.1 by 8 inches.
 It weighs a mere 14.
-6 pounds, which is not that big and storing your device won’t be a problem at all.
-Also, it is significantly light and pulling it out for your routing roast is pretty easy.
+6 pounds, which is not that big, and storing your device won’t be a problem at all.
+Also, it is significantly lighter and pulling it out for your routing roast is pretty easy.

 Although it is entirely old school, it has a chaff strainer that traps all the chaff from your beans meaning your working space won’t be messy.
 It also features a smoke suppression mesh just above the drum to suppress smoke produced during roasting.